jonathanapwoka20-prog/SQL_Data_Cleaning_-_Exploratory_Data_Analysis_EDA/README.md

 - Early-stage companies were disproportionately affected i.e, companies at the bottom of the growth pyramid such as **Series H** companies still suffered staff layoffs **(7,244)**. **Private Equity** firms were not spared neither, they faced staff layoff of about **7,957**.
 - Rolling metrics reveal clear crisis progression patterns: On Year-Over-Year basis, staff layoffs still accelerated where as of **March, 2020** the Total layoffs across-board was **9,628**.
 By **December 2020**, the number had risen to **80,998 (***741.28% increase***, a spike in layoffs)**.
 By **June, 2021** this number had risen to **91,421**.
 This can be attributed to more companies scaling down or ceasing operations.
 - SQL is sufficient for full lifecycle analytics when structured correctly as illustrated in this project.

 ---

+## Recommendations based on EDA Analyis
+- Diversify risk across industries to reduce vulnerability to sector-specific shocks (e.g. Consumer, Retail).
+- Strengthen crisis planning even for well-funded firms, capital alone doesn’t shield against pandemic layoffs.
+- Support early-stage and growth-stage companies with resilience frameworks, as they face disproportionate risks.
+- Private Equity and Series H firms should adopt stricter workforce sustainability measures to withstand downturns.
+- Monitor rolling layoff metrics to anticipate crisis escalation and act proactively on workforce adjustments.
+- Use SQL-driven analytics pipelines for continuous monitoring of workforce trends and scenario planning.

+---